-DI Personality Traits
+DISC Type DI Personality Traits

 With a position on the middle top of the DISC, Initiators are typically perceived as more extraverted, and others may find themselves very engaged and absorbed in interactions.
 Initiators tend to communicate clearly and vividly to others using an emotionally expressive and demonstrative style.

-In summary, DI personality types tend to...
+In summary, DISC type DI personalities tend to...